adtile/Full-Tilt/README.md

 Full Tilt provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.

 This library also provides all the functions necessary to convert between different device orientation types.
-Orientation angle conversion is possible via this API from/to any [Euler Angles](http://en.wikipedia.org/wiki/Euler_angles), [Rotation Matrices](http://en.wikipedia.org/wiki/Rotation_matrix) and/or [Quaternions](http://en.wikipedia.org/wiki/Quaternion).
+Orientation angle conversion is possible via this API from/to Device Orientation and Motion API-derived [Euler Angles](http://en.wikipedia.org/wiki/Euler_angles), [Rotation Matrices](http://en.wikipedia.org/wiki/Rotation_matrix) and/or [Quaternions](http://en.wikipedia.org/wiki/Quaternion) (i.e. from raw sensor inputs that supply intrinsic Tait-Bryan angles of type Z-X'-Y').

 * [Demos](#demos)
 * [Usage](#usage)